minosniu/minosniu.github.com/info/index.markdown

 Why going by "Minos"?
 ==========
-I take great pride in my Chinese given name *Chuanxin* but decided to go by *Minos*.
+I take great pride in my Chinese given name *Chuanxin* (传欣, literally to spread out the prosperity), but decided to go by *Minos*.
 Chinese names with "x" may sound spectacularly unpredictable when attempted in other languages.
-As much as I appreciate people's effort in saying my name correctly, it frequently "helped" me miss my flights, roll call and even raffles.
+As much as I appreciate people's effort in saying my name correctly, it frequently "helped" me miss my flights, roll calls and even raffles.

-*Minos* was from a serendipity search in a dictionary.
-It happens to suggest a taurus, represented by my last name *Niu*.
-I love such coincidences and so far _Minos_ worked well.
+*Minos* was picked from a serendipity search in a giant English dictionary, which was seemingly the most knowledgable thing at my home before Google was available.
+People sometimes confuse [Minos](http://en.wikipedia.org/wiki/Minos) with [Minotaur](http://en.wikipedia.org/wiki/Minotaur), a mythological semi-taurus creature.
+In pure coincidence, my last name *Niu* happens to mean a taurus -- also my family totem.
+I enjoy such confusions and so far _Minos_ as a name works well.